January: It's reported that Joan is planning to produce several film projects.

 October 20: Joan attends a performance of the Billy Smart Circus in Blackheath, London.
 Much of the circus footage shown in the film "Berserk" is filmed during this performance.

-October 27: Joan travels from London, England on a 22-hour airline flight to Birmingham, Alabama.
+October 26: Joan travels from London, England on a 22-hour airline flight to Birmingham, Alabama.
+Joan arrives in Birmingham in the late afternoon.

 October 29: Joan attends the dedication ceremony of a new Pepsi-Cola bottling plant in Birmingham, Alabama.